PJayB/VagrantBulkAdmin/README.md

 > `halt|provision|resume|suspend|reload|snapshot|up [-q|--no-summary] [-s|--sequential] [Vagrant args...]`
 >
-> These Vagrant commands are forwarded to all Vagrants* in applicable states. e.g. `vba halt` only applies to Vagrants in the `running` and `saved` states.
+> These Vagrant commands are forwarded to all Vagrants* in applicable states.

 > `help`
 >